thomasWkr/Photoshop2/README.md

 # Photoshop2

 This is the second version of a prototype of an image editor, wich was nicknamed "Photoshôp 2.0", developed in C++ as a college assignment.
-Every tool in the editor was programmed using the corresponding math and physics formulas for it.
+Every tool in the editor was programmed from sratch using the corresponding math/physics formulas for it.

 ## DESIGN